Industrial

 What this scope usually includes.

-• Panel matrix planning with structural and architectural teams
+• Panel matrix planning with structural engineer and project architect

-• Envelope handoff management for roofing and interior release
+• Envelope handoff management for roofing, glazing, interior rough-in release

-• Quality checkpoints around tolerances, panel sequencing, safety controls
+• Quality control checkpoints for panel tolerances, finishing, safety protocols

-• Field coordination that keeps shell release tied to the wider project schedule
+• Field schedule coordination so shell release supports the overall project critical path

 • Warehouse and logistics shells